JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 ## Using IntelliJ Platform Module Artifacts

-IntelliJ Platform module artifacts are utilized by adding information to a project's <path>build.gradle</path> file.
+IntelliJ Platform module artifacts are utilized by adding information to a project's Gradle build script.
 More information about [Gradle support](https://www.jetbrains.com/help/idea/gradle.html) is available in the IntelliJ IDEA Help documentation.

 To set up dependencies on a module, there are two types of information needed: